Undergraduate Admissions Visitor Policy

 Applying to ILR

-All First-Year and Transfer Applicants must submit the Common Application or the Universal College Application and select Industrial and Labor Relations (ILR) for both their school and major.
+All First-Year and Transfer Applicants must submit the Common Application and select Industrial and Labor Relations (ILR) for both their school and major.
 Information on Cornell's application requirements, deadlines and instructions can be found at the Undergraduate Admissions Office (UAO) website.

-Successful applicants to ILR have a record of academic success, extracurricular activities or work experiences that have exposed them to ILR-related topics, and an essay that shows a strong interest in the areas they hope to explore in our school.
-All applicants should review our course descriptions and student spotlights to gain a full understanding of the range of issues studied at ILR and the paths students take to pursue their goals.
+Successful applicants to ILR have a record of academic success, experiences that have exposed them to ILR-related topics, and a Supplement essay that shows a strong interest in the areas they hope to explore in our school.
+All applicants should review our course descriptions and alumni spotlights to fully understand the range of issues studied at ILR.

-High school seniors and students with a high school diploma who have earned less than 12 credits at a college or university must apply as a first-year applicant.
+High school seniors and students with a high school diploma who have earned less than 12 credits at a college or university must apply as first-year applicants.

 Early Decision (ED) at Cornell is a binding agreement.
 If you are accepted through ED, you must withdraw any applications submitted to other schools and cannot submit additional applications to any other institution.
 Students who apply early to ILR can be admitted, deferred to the regular decision pool, or refused.

 High School Course Requirements: 4 years of English and 4 years of Math

 Students who have earned 12 or more credits at a college or university after the date they received their high school diploma or GED must apply as transfer applicants.
 Transfers can begin their studies at ILR as first- or second- semesters sophomores or first-semester juniors.

-Visiting Student status is for those who desire instruction in ILR courses, not for students who wish to formally transfer to ILR.
+Visiting Student status is for those who desire instruction in ILR courses, not for students who wish to transfer to ILR.
 You will not be a candidate for a Cornell degree or receive financial aid.
-Visiting Students must apply as transfer applicants.
+Visiting Students must apply using the transfer application.

 Tuition and Aid